Under ObamaCare, veterinary ethics will rapidly replace the Hippocratic Oath

 Will President Obama scratch me behind my ears?
 (I used to do that for Bradley Poopenstein.)
 And when Health and Human Services secretary Kathleen Sebelius and the other members of ObamaCare’s Independent Payments Advisory Board start to dictate global budgets and create longer waiting times for Medicare services, will they keep photos of millions of elderly Americans on their laptop wallpaper?
 (I still keep photos of Bradley on my laptop’s wallpaper.)
 Will the bureaucrats who design the ObamaCare insurance exchanges mandate coverage of daily fur brushings?
 (Bradley really enjoyed those.)
 And will the members of Congress, as they’re deciding how much to cut Medicaid reimbursement rates, mandate a special diagnostic-related group to ensure that patients get fed a steak on their last day?
 (Bradley got a well-marbled rib-eye, served medium rare.)

 The answer to each of these questions is NO. Even if they are very good people (and many of them are), there is no way that bureaucrats and politicians can possibly love us as much as we love our pets — let alone as much as we love our human family members.
 That is why we cannot allow bureaucrats and politicians to become the owner-payers in a health care system governed by veterinary ethics.
 We deserve to be in control of the intimate health care decisions that affect ourselves and our families.

 Please do everything you can to stop the takeover of American health care by Big Government.
 You can start by fighting to block the proposed expansion of Medicaid expansion in Arizona under ObamaCare.
-To join us in that fight, please take action HERE.
 To learn more about the human side of the Medicaid debate, use this link.